mkarner07/mkarner07.github.io/_posts_not_published/2026-01-15-Power-Laws.md

 Power law systems are “scale-free” and “critical.”

 In plain terms, there’s no typical size or outcome: small actions can trigger massive effects.
-A single spark can ignite a forest fire; a tiny shift underground can unleash a devastating earthquake.
+A single spark can ignite a forest fire and a tiny shift underground can unleash a devastating earthquake.
 In these systems, unpredictability isn’t a bug.

 It’s a feature.
 Past performance offers no guarantees about what comes next.

 This reality may feel unsettling, but it’s essential if you’re aiming high.

 Extraordinary results rarely come from playing it safe in a predictable world.
 If you want average outcomes, stick to the familiar.
-But if you’re chasing outsized impact, recognize when you’re in a power law environment.
+But if you’re chasing impact, recognize when you’re in a power law environment.
 Here, bold moves and a willingness to accept uncertainty aren’t just recommended.
 They’re required.

 Because in a world shaped by power laws, one idea, one connection, or one action truly can transform your entire life.